 Parent Liaison Program

 There can be linguistic and cultural barriers that prevent parents/families from fully engaging with our school system.
-The job of a District Parent Liaison is to support parents/guardians and families; providing information regarding services available to eligible students and families; conveying information regarding school and/or district activities and procedures.
+The job of a District Parent Liaison is to support parents/guardians and families; providing information regarding services available to eligible students and families; conveying information regarding the school and/or district activities and procedures.
 Referring families to other agencies, and referring families to other agencies, acting as an advocate for Socioeconomically disadvantaged, English Learner, and Foster/Kinship families in the local and wider community.

 What is a parent liaison?